jimmymathews/gman/readme.md

 Get started
 -----------

 You'll probably need to be running Linux, but Mac support should be forthcoming (and even Windows, especially if Microsoft delivers on their promise to bundle a native terminal emulator with the new OS).
-The only library dependency is `ncurses`.
+The only library dependency is `ncursesw`.
 The [GraphML](http://graphml.graphdrawing.org/) implementation is based on [PugiXML](http://pugixml.org/) (thanks to Arseny Kapoulkine), with the source provided here.

 Instructions: